Episode #17: How to Stop Sabotaging Yourself with Office Junk Food

 While I wish that concept could be enough to inspire us all into making the best choices.
 Let’s face it: most work places make it very difficult!

-Here are some tricks that I use to keep office junk food in check.
+Here are some tricks on how to stop sabotaging yourself with office junk food.

 Re-frame it as “work food”.